Prosperity follows you.

 What to expect in couples therapy

 Marriage and Couples therapy is never the same from relationship to relationship, as each couple has their own relationship with each other.
-That being said, we do have a loose formula that we use for relationship therapy.
+That being said, we do have a loose formula that we use for relationship therapy to meet your specific needs.
 First, you will go through an assessment phase where your therapist gathers family history, job history, relational history, social life, sex and sexuality, and anything else that you feel is pertinent to the work you will be doing as a couple.
 Next, your therapist will gauge how well you communicate and help you to build a solid base.
 Lastly, once you and your therapist feel that you have effective communication skills, you will begin to work on the issues that you think are getting in the way of having a fulfilling, enjoyable, healthy relationship.
+Your therapist may address certain beliefs that come up in the session which may be affecting the healing process.
+By challenging and restructuring these beliefs through a model like Cognitive Behavioral Therapy, you and your partner will prevent future obstacles or conflict.
+You will develop skills and strategies to make the relationship work.

 Your therapist will work to create safety within the sessions.
 As such, we remind each of the couples that each person views and experiences issues within relationships differently.
 Therefore, each person must listen with respect to the ideas presented.
-Our therapists & counselors work hard to create space for each person to feel heard and seen within the interaction.
+Our therapists & counselors work hard to create a supportive space for each person to feel heard and seen within the interaction.
 There will be times where you and your partner(s) feel extremely comfortable during your appointments.
 However, there will be therapy sessions that you or your partner(s) may feel slightly uncomfortable.
-In the discomfort, you will find that real healing can begin, and the most progress is made!
+In the discomfort, you will find that real healing can begin, and the most progress is made with the help of your therapist!
+These therapy sessions will allow for a lot of personal growth and allow you to gain insight into your relationship.

 “Emergency” Marriage Counseling

 We will work with you to get you in as quickly as possible.
-Some of our counselors are available weeknights and weekends!
+Some of our therapists and counselors are available weeknights and weekends!

 Please note: If there is any violence or a medical emergency, we require you to contact your local emergency responders or crisis centers before contacting us.